oluseguncodess/learning-sass/README.md

 Some benefit of scss includes;

-a.
-Writing clean code by eliminating the repetition of code
+* Writing clean code by eliminating the repetition of code

-b.
-Solving problems faced with css such as organizing code.
+* Solving problems faced with css such as organizing code.

-c.
-Writing programmable css.
+* Writing programmable css.

 ### Variables in scss

 Variables are a way to store data so they can be referenced easily.
 To store variables in scss, we use the $ sign as opposed to the sign -- used in css

-e.g 👇🏾
+e.g 👉🏾
 `` `sass
 $variable: code;
 `` `